soundsensing/mlflow-easyauth/README.md

 It should be easy to deploy to most Docker providers, such as Dokku, Fly.io, Heroku, Amazon ECS, Docker Cloud Run, DigitalOcean App Platform, et.c.

-with other supported mlflow backends for artifacts and database.
-Pull requests are welcome to fix any compatibility issues.
+Pull requests are welcome to fix compatibility issues.

+## Status

+**RARELY USED**.
+Not actively maintained!

+- Very infrequent updates.
+- Not really checking issues

 ## License
 [Licensed](./LICENSE.txt) under Apache 2.0, as mlflow itself.

-## Status

-**In Use**

 # Quickstart